 Of course, you can’t take these lists to the shop with you but that’s when phone cameras become a really useful tool, instead of just something your son takes selfies with.

 The magnetised list

-Another year I received a free shopping list notepad that attached to the fridge with a magnet, when I ordered school stationery for one of my sons.
-I loved it because as I cook, I can add items to it when I notice they have run out or are about to run out.
-If someone in my family complains, that I didn’t get something they wanted in the shopping, I referred them to the list, as in “It wasn’t on the list.”
+Another year I received a free shopping list notepad that attached to the fridge with a magnet as part of a school stationery order.
+I love a magnetic meal planner because as I cook I can add items to it when I notice they have run out or are about to run out.
+If someone in my family complains that I didn’t get something they wanted in the shopping, I refer them to the list, as in “It wasn’t on the list.”
 Then I remind them “Anyone can add an item to the list”.
 No one else ever adds an item to the list!

 The techie list

 Despite my professed love of being in sole charge of our list, I must confess I am rather tired of the complaints of “There is nothing to eat!” when I have just come home with the shopping.
 That is teenage speak for “There is nothing I want to eat.”
 Or “All the food in the house requires me to make some effort, rather than just being able to shove it in my mouth”.

 So to keep the peace in my household, I have decided to get with the 21st century and download an app called Anylist.
 This app allows you to share your list with other members of your household, so you can all add items to it.
 This will be an improvement on texting my husband with everything that was on my list, when I realise he has headed off to do the shopping without the list.
 Or worse, sending him multiple texts as I remember more things he needs to get, which of course leads to him ignoring my texts.